Governance Accounts

 3.5.3 Update frequency

 Governance arrangements change less frequently than biophysical or economic variables, but significant reforms do occur.
 Accounts should be updated when major legislative changes occur, new institutions are established, or protected area networks are significantly modified.
-An annual review cycle may be appropriate, with more frequent updates during periods of active reform.
 Where governance structures change significantly between accounting periods, the change should be documented in the institutional inventory with effective dates, enabling users to correctly interpret time-series comparisons of governance-related indicators.

 3.6 Worked Example